myselfhimself/gmic-py/docs/tutorials.rst

     # SELECTING IMAGES BY INDEX
     import gmic
-    gmic.run("sample apples sample earth blur[1] 4 display") # Here the blur was applied only to image with second position
+    gmic.run("sample apples sample earth blur[1] 4 display") # Here the blur of strength 4 was applied only to image with second position

 .. gmicpic:: sample apples sample earth blur[1] 4 keep[1]